ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Disk tab filled at Create VM window](images/g020/debian_vm_create_vm_disk_filled.png "Disk tab filled at Create VM window")

     This way, you've configured the `scsi0` drive you see listed in the column at the window's left.
-If you wante to add more drives, click on the `Add` button and a new drive will be added with default values.
+If you wanted to add more drives, click on the `Add` button and a new drive will be added with default values.

 6. The next tab to fill is `CPU`.
 Since you have enabled the `Advanced` checkbox, you'll see the advanced parameters of this and following steps right away.